riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 ## Route Parameters

-As you have already noticed probably we declared routes that are using [HTTP Get](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) method most of the time.
-Se let us personalize our welcome message by reading query parameters.
-It is pretty simple task as every `Request` object has `QueryContainer` structure that represents query, it also implements multiple variations of subscripts so to read for example query value with key `name` wee need to implement something like this:
+As you have already noticed probably we declared routes that are using [HTTP GET](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods).
+So let us personalize our welcome message by reading query parameters.
+It is pretty simple task as every `Request` object has `QueryContainer` structure that represents query, it also implements multiple variations of subscripts so to read for example query value with key `name` we need to implement something like this:

 {{< highlight swift "linenos=inline,linenostart=0" >}}
 func welcome(_ request: Request) -> String {